sauravsharma2524/Nexview-GPT/README.md

 - create sign in user
 - user authentication completed
 - created redux store with userSlice
-- used authStateChange Api for getting the sognin and signout details
+- used authStateChange Api for getting the signin and signout details
+- update profile
+- username on navbar using redux on browse page

 # Features